saiqulhaq/rails_dynamic_links/README.md

 You can start things up again with `docker compose up` and unlike the first time it should only take seconds.

-## Files of interest

-I recommend checking out most files and searching the code base for `TODO:`, but please review the `.env` and `run` files before diving into the rest of the code and customizing it.
-Also, you should hold off on changing anything until we cover how to customize this example app's name with an automated script (coming up next in the docs).

 ### `.env`

 This file is ignored from version control so it will never be commit.
 There's a